Table of Contents

 The Billing Report can show an administrator the billing costs associated with running the system.
 Here are the steps to validate the data storage usage on the account:

-1.Log-in to RC Contact Center platform and access the customer’s account.
+1.Log-in to RingCentral Contact Center platform and access the customer’s account.

 2. In the Reporting module, click Prebuilt Reports > Billing.